F0lak/dm_open_ref/ref/world/proc/Export.md

 It
 is also possible to access an HTTP server via world.Export().
-Simply use an http address such as+ `http://www.byond.com`.
+Simply use an http address such as: `http://www.byond.com`.
 This returns a list of HTTP header parameters as well as the extra values \"STATUS\" and
 \"CONTENT\".
 The value associated with the \"STATUS\" entry is the HTTP status code returned by the web server (as text).
 The value associated